 “Get out of my room, you whores!
 You will never replace what I had!”
 Then he cried.
 Again.

 Harel did want to help, be there for him, or do anything, but what was she supposed to do?
 She was a thirteen-year-old kid.
 What little life experience Harel had was almost entirely spent holding a sword.
 What could she do for a several hundred-year-old man struggling with grief and guilt?

 Nothing.
 She couldn’t do anything at all.

 Harel still felt indebted to Marven for everything he’d done for her, so she didn’t want to leave him.
 But her training had to continue, one way or another.
 At first, she just practiced her swordsmanship in her room, trying to visualize the movements she saw Neave execute.

 She could remember the movements, sure, but recreate them?

 Everything from how he adjusted his posture, to the edge alignment, to the sword's trajectory, to the unreasonable amount of force and speed the strikes were capable of demonstrating.
 All of it felt like it was a lifetime of practice away for her.

 Let alone doing all that while standing on the points of glass shards.
 Harel couldn’t even comprehend how long it would take someone to acquire such mastery.

 The woods within any sect's area of influence were kept meticulously clean and empty of monsters.
 The Zearthorn sect’s area of influence wouldn’t become dangerous for another few months at least.
-But there were plenty of caves loaded with monsters to go around.
-And a whole lot of danger within.

-Harel had faced gigantic bats, massive centipedes, giant slimes, nasty abominds and these were the things that weren’t a threat.
+Harel had faced gigantic bats, massive centipedes, giant slimes, nasty abominds, and these were the things that weren’t a threat.
 Then she encountered a giant rock golem.